By November, most homeowners can't wait to take a break from mowing the lawn.

 2. Feed Your Lawn Before Hibernation

 You'll notice the slowing of growth around mid-November, which is the perfect time to apply some winterizer lawn fertilizer.

-The fertilizer isn't intended to grow the grass and get your mower out of the garage.
-Instead, the plants will use the energy to fortify their roots in preparation for next Spring.
+You won't use the fertilizer in an attempt to instantly grow your grass You'll be doing it to help the plants use the energy to fortify their roots in preparation for next Spring.